stasiukevych/stasiukevych/README.md

   ✨ Creating bugs since 2019<br>
   📚 I'm currently learning Full-Stack<br>
   🎯 Goals: do full development in one face<br>
-  🎲 Fun fact: have a playstation5-slim, basketball fan
+  🎲 Fun fact: like my job, like to learning
 </p>

 ###